CopernicaMarketingSoftware/Documentation/Mailerq/4.0/rabbitmq-config.md

 * refused queue: incoming messages that were not accepted

 The last queue to mention is the "refused" queue.
 It is used for message that were not accepted.
-For example, when you configure MailerQ to listen to one or more SMTP ports, and you require incoming connections to authenticate, you might receive messages over unauthenticated connections.
+For example, if you configure MailerQ to listen to one or more SMTP ports, and you require incoming connections to authenticate, you might receive messages over unauthenticated connections.
 These messages are rejected and do not end up in the "inbox" queue.
 However, for debugging and/or